ArjunAdityan/Fashion-Design-Transformation-Using-Text-Guided-Diffusion-Models/README.md

 # Fashion-Design-Transformation-Using-Text-Guided-Diffusion-Models
 This repository contains the implementation of a novel approach for transforming fashion designs using text-guided diffusion models.
 The project combines LoRA-fine-tuned Stable Diffusion models with perceptual loss optimization to enable automated fashion design modifications while maintaining structural and stylistic integrity.

+Accepted at the 4th International Conference on Sentiment Analysis and Deep Learning (ICSADL 2025)

 # Authors
 Arjun Adityan (Department of Mathematics, Amrita Vishwa Vidyapeetham, Coimbatore, India)